annuhpark/annuhpark/README.md

 ## Who am I:question:
 My name is Anna Park, & I am a former Fashion Designer turned Software Developer.
 I graduated from Parsons School of Design in New York City :mortar_board: & worked in the fashion industry before returning to Southern California :sunny: to pursue a career in tech.
 My interest in coding stemmed from wanting to integrate both visual & functional aspects together to successfully build a project.
 As new days present new challenges, I always continue to work hard to improve my skill set. :sparkles:

-- 🔭 I’m currently working on:
+- 🔭 I’m currently:
  1. Creating a new application "Travel Buddy" that uses PERN stack.
- 2. Algorithms on CodeSignal, Leetcode & HackerRank.
+ 2. Working part-time as a Coding Instructor at Code Ninjas.
+ 3. Interning part-time as a Software Engineer at Poom.

 - 🌱 I’m currently learning & reviewing:
  1. React, specifically using Hooks.
 Started off learning react with class components.
  2. Algos!